-- 1 The 'Addr length' field was added to the PIM fixed header to specify the address length in bytes of the underlying protocol, see section 4. - The Encoded source and group address formats were introduced, with the use of a 'Mask length' field to allow aggregation, section 4.1. - 3 Packet formats are no longer IGMP messages; rather PIM messages.
+- 1 The 'Addr Family' and 'Encoding Type' fields were added to the packet formats. - 2 The Encoded source and group address formats were introduced, with the use of a 'Mask length' field to allow aggregation, section 4.1. - 3 Packet formats are no longer IGMP messages; rather PIM messages.